Outcry over racial data grows as virus slams black Americans

 “Everywhere we look, the coronavirus is devastating our communities,” said Derrick Johnson, president and CEO of the NAACP.

-Of the victims whose demographic data was publicly shared by officials -- nearly 3,300 of the nation’s 13,000 deaths thus far — about 42% were black, according to an Associated Press analysis.
-African Americans account for roughly 21% of the total population in the areas covered the analysis.
+Of the victims whose demographic data was publicly shared by officials — nearly 3,300 of the nation’s 13,000 deaths thus far — about 42% were black, according to an Associated Press analysis.
+African Americans account for roughly 21% of the total population in the areas covered by the analysis.

 The AP’s analysis is one of the first attempts to examine the racial disparities of COVID-19 cases and deaths nationwide.
 It involved examining more than 4,450 deaths and 52,000 COVID-19 cases from across the country, relying on the handful of state and local governments that have released victims’ race.